 When it comes to betting strategies, none are more famous than the Martingale system.

-For over 100 years, roulette players have used it to try and make their fortune, but although it looks promising on paper, is it really the secret to beating the wheel?
+For over 100 years, gamblers have used it to try and make their fortune.
+But although it looks promising on paper, is it really the secret to beating the wheel?

-The Martingale strategy is incredibly popular with roulette players who are looking for a winning strategy.
+The Martingale strategy is incredibly popular with roulette players who are looking for a winning system, because it’s perfect for even money bets like red or black.

 The rules of Martingale

-The best-known of all roulette strategies, Martingale is a notorious system that casinos have long since neutralized by capping the table stakes.
+The best-known of all roulette strategies, Martingale is a notorious system that casinos neutralized many years with one simple change to the rules.
+In a nutshell, the Martingale betting system involves doubling your bet when you lose.

-Although I suggest you avoid this like the plague, it’s still important to know what it is, and why it’s destined to fail.
+Although I suggest you avoid this like the plague, it’s still useful to know how the Martingale betting systems works and why it’s destined to fail.

 - Bet only on even money bets such as red or black, odd or even, high or low